Make Your Own Low-Power AM Radio Transmitter

 Building the Circuit

 Now let's build the circuit!
-If you do not know how to use a solderless breadboard, see the Science Buddies reference How to Use a Breadboard before you start.
+If you do not know how to use a solderless breadboard, see the Science Buddies reference How to Use a Breadboard for Electronics and Circuits before you start.

 Connect the transformer, crystal oscillator, and jumper wires to the breadboard as shown in Figure 3.